South Sumatra: Ethnic groups

-Komering is one of the tribes or cultural regions in South Sumatra, which is along the Komering River.
-Like other ethnic groupsin South Sumatra, the characteristic of this tribe is explorers so that the spread of this tribe is quite extensive up to Lampung.
-The Komering people is divided into two major groups: Komering Ilir who lives around Kayu Agung and Komering Ulu who live around the city of Baturaja.
-The Komering peopleis divided into several clans, including the Paku Sengkunyit clan, Sosoh Buay Rayap clan, Peliyung Pemuka Buay clan, Bu Madang clan, and the Semendawai clan.
+The Komering are another of the major cultural groups in South Sumatra, located along the Komering River.
+Like other ethnic groups in South Sumatra, the characteristic of the Komering is that of explorers so that their spread is quite extensive, reaching as far as Lampung.
+The Komering people are divided into two major groups: Komering Ilir who lives around Kayu Agung and Komering Ulu who live around the city of Baturaja.
+The Komering people are divided into several clans, including the Paku Sengkunyit clan, Sosoh Buay Rayap clan, Peliyung Pemuka Buay clan, Bu Madang clan, and the Semendawai clan.
 The area of Komering culture is the most extensive area compared to the cultural areas of other tribes in South Sumatra.
-In addition, when viewed from the character of the people, the Komering people is known to have a high and hard temper.
+In addition, when viewed from the character of the people, the Komering people are known to have a high and hard temper.
 Based on folklore in the Komering community, the ancestor of the Komering people and the ancestor of the Batak people in North Sumatra, are said to be still brothers.
 The brothers who came from across the country.
 After arriving in Sumatra, they separated.
 The older brother went south to become the ancestor of the Komering people, and the younger brother to the north became ancestor of the Batak people.

-The Semendo people live in the Semendo District, Muara Enim Regency.
-Historically, the Semendo people came from the descendants of the Bantenese people who, in the past few centuries, traveled from Java to the island of Sumatra, and later settled and gave birth to grandchildren in the Semendo area.
-Nearly 100% of Semendo's population depends on agricultural products, which are still processed in traditional ways.
+The Semendo people live in the Semendo District of Muara Enim Regency.
+Historically, the Semendo people came from the descendants of the Bantenese people who, in the past few centuries, traveled from Java to the island of Sumatra, and later settled and gave birth to children in the Semendo area.
+Nearly 100% of the Semendo population depend on agricultural products, which are still processed in traditional ways.
 Agricultural land in this area is quite fertile, because it is approximately 900 meters above sea level.
 There are two main commodities from this area: Robusta coffee with a total production of 300 tons per year, and rice, where this area is one of the rice barns for the area of South Sumatra.
 Customs and culture of this region are strongly influenced by the strong Islamic breath.
 Starting from tambourine music, folk songs and dances are strongly influenced by the Malay culture and Islamic culture.
 The language used in everyday life is the Semendo language.